mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 maxctrl alter service MyService retain_last_statements 5
 ```

+### `net_write_timeout`

+This parameter controls how long a network write to the client can stay
+buffered.
+This feature is disabled by default.

+When `net_write_timeout` is configured and data is buffered on the client
+network connection, if the time since the last successful network write exceeds
+the configured limit, the client connection will be disconnected.

+The value is specified as documented [here](#durations).
+If no explicit unit
+is provided, the value is interpreted as seconds in MaxScale 2.4.
+In subsequent
+versions a value without a unit may be rejected.
+Note that since the granularity
+of the timeout is seconds, a timeout specified in milliseconds will be rejected,
+even if the duration is longer than a second.

 ## Server

 Server sections are used to define the backend database servers that can be